flint-bot/flint/README.md

 **x/x/x IMPORTANT:**

 * Flint v5 is a huge refactor from v4.
-Before upgrading your existing apps to use v5, please make sure to review all docs and examples to understand the new class methods and library structure.
+Before upgrading your existing bots to use v5, please make sure to review all docs and examples to understand the new class methods and library structure.

+* Flint no longer supports tokens from non Bot Accounts.
+This has become necessary due to the various difference between a bot and person token.
+Additionally Cisco does not support nor endorse using a person token for bots.
+Applications that require this function should be defined as a "App" integration.
+If you are looking for a framework that uses a "person" token and integrates easier into "App" integrations, check out node-sparky.

 **See [CHANGELOG.md](/CHANGELOG.md) for details on changes to versions of Flint.**